 Ernie Correa is always up for a challenge.
 His desire to help led him to experience a variety of programs at BakerRipley during his journey from volunteer to a full-time employee.

-It all started after Hurricane Harvey when Ernie and his girlfriend lined up outside the BakerRipley NRG Center shelter to help with disaster recovery efforts.
+It all started after Hurricane Harvey when Ernie and his friends lined up outside the BakerRipley NRG Center shelter to help with disaster recovery efforts.

 Once inside, they were quickly given an assignment and for the next four days, they worked in the women and children’s section at the shelter.
 It was a humbling experience that left Ernie wanting to do more.